Mesa Elementary PTO in Boulder, Colorado

 Doesn’t the state and county provide education funds?

-Under the current state and county revenue formulas, there are not enough funds to pay for
+Under the current state and county revenue formulas, there are not enough funds to pay for paraprofessionals to the level deemed optimal at Mesa.
+Funds provided by parents and company matches are used to bridge the gap.

-Who are the paraprofessionals? (see bios above!)
+Who are the paraprofessionals?

-Educational aides in kindergarten classes ∙ Literacy support in 1st, 2nd, and 3rd grades ∙ Math &
+Educational aides in kindergarten classes ∙ Literacy support in 1st, 2nd, and 3rd grades ∙ Math & literacy support in 4th and 5th grades

-We can’t afford the $350 amount at this time; can we still participate?
+We can’t afford the $375 amount at this time; can we still participate?

-suggested amount, but we ask all families to give what they can.
-If you pay on cheddarup.com, you
+YES!
+Any amount counts toward participation.
+We know some families are not able to donate the suggested amount, but we ask all families to give what they can.
+If you pay on cheddarup.com, you can also choose a monthly payment plan.

 How many fundraisers does Mesa conduct during the school year?

-The Mesa Thrives Campaign is the only fundraiser that we ask all parents to participate in.
-Other
+The Mesa Thrives Campaign is the only fundraiser that we ask all parents to participate in and directly funds our paraprofessionals.
+Other fundraisers, such as Fall Fest, Fun Run, Book Fair, and Heart Challenge are optional.

 Do all the funds go to the paraprofessionals?